JAnwyl/ArduinoAquariumController/README.md

 ArduinoAquariumController
 =========================
 I'm working on getting the sensors individually working, then gonna combine them altogether.
 Using a Mega board for production and Uno for development.
-Comments will show future plans. a at end of filename is for alpha gonna add all sensors then bring it to 1_0b so that is working code.
+Comments will show future plans. a at end of filename is for alpha.
+Gonna add all sensors then bring it to 1_0b so that is working code.
 Now its just organizing thoughts.
-Do a search on Youtube for "aquarium controller Roger" Or something like that and you can see a working arduino controlled controller.
+Do a search on Youtube for "aquarium controller Roger" Or something like that and you can see a working arduino controller.

 Gonna get all sensors working then combine.
 Once working will go beta and make sure its bug free.
 8 port Relay Module